contextfree/rust-winui-experiments/README.md

 `git clone https://github.com/contextfree/winrt-rust.git -b combase-macro`

-- you'll need to run this from `rust-winui-experiments`'s parent directory, so it gets cloned into a sibling directory (e.g. `/repos/winrt-rust` and `/repos/rust-winui-experiments`)
+You'll need to run this from `rust-winui-experiments`'s parent directory, so it gets cloned into a sibling directory (e.g. `/repos/winrt-rust` and `/repos/rust-winui-experiments`)

 Some of this code (the `window.rs` and `window_events.rs` files) is derived from the winit project